 The assurance that information is disclosed only to authorised entities.

 The use of network address translation to allow a port on a node inside a network to be accessed from outside the network.
 Alternatively, using a Secure Shell server to forward a Transmission Control Protocol connection to an arbitrary port on the local host.

 An annual trade show organised by the Consumer Technology Association.

 Specific configuration and usage guidance for products evaluated through the ASD Cryptographic Evaluation Program or the High Assurance Evaluation Program.

 A filter that examines content to assess conformance against a security policy.

-A computer security standard introduced to prevent cross-site scripting, clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
+A computer security standard introduced to prevent cross-site scripting, clickjacking and other code injection attacks resulting from the execution of malicious content in a trusted web page.

-A small text file that is transmitted by a website and stored in the user's web browser, used to identify the user and prepare customized webpages.
-A cookie can be used to track a user’s activity while browsing the internet.
+A small text file that is transmitted by a website and stored in a user's web browser that is then used to identify the user and prepare customised web pages.
+A cookie can also be used to track a user’s activity while browsing the internet.

 The improper or unlawful theft of trade secrets or other knowledge proprietary to a competitor for the purpose of achieving a competitive advantage in the marketplace.

 A type of cybercrime that involves stealing a victim's proof of identity.
-Once credential theft has been successful, the attacker will have the same account privileged as the victim.
-Stealing credentials is the first stage in a credential based attack.
+Once credential theft has been successful, the attacker will have the same account privileges as the victim.
+Stealing credentials is the first stage in a credential-based attack.